ShurimasKitten/HomoclinicContinuation_COCO/README.md

 - Known bugs that I pinky promise to fix:
   - COCOs mesh-adaption has to be turned off (i.e. NAdapt = 0).
 There seems to be a conflict with updating the phase condition before each continuation step.
   - Testing of the Orbit flip conditions.
 Also, of other codimension-two bifurcations.
+  - Remove redundant detections.

 - TODO:
   - Computation of the adjoint problem.